leegee/test-react-openlayers-ufo/README.md

 Some kind soul has done most of the above for the [MUFON dataset](data\mufon\datapackage.info.json) avaiable through Kaggle.

-See [./data/mufon/](./data/mufon/) for details.
+See [./data/mufon/](./data/mufon/) for the ingestion script.
 The data is not as verbose, but does cover quite a large area.
+The text had some HTML entities good and bad (soem of tabs and commas, presumably from others' ingestion), which are tidied by the SQL ingestion scripts.

 ## Todo: